ad-freiburg/ad-blog/content/post/project-xsgrep.md

 size achieves the best speedups.

 Using the xs grep-specific preprocessing further increases the overall performance when using ZStandard or LZ4 HC.
-This is due to xs greps ability to utilize multiple threads for decompression.
+This is due to xs grep's ability to utilize multiple threads for decompression.
 For ZStandard and LZ4 HC compressed data, the decompression dominated the I/O (because of the small file sizes).
 Thus, using multiple threads for decompression increases the performance.